 Interest is calculated on a daily basis up to and including the day before a withdrawal.

-For funds lodged into an account by cash, electronic transfer and direct debit, interest is paid from the day of receipt.
+For funds lodged into an account by cash, electronic transfer, direct debit and direct credit, interest is paid from the day of receipt.
 For cheques and debit cards, interest is paid from the day following receipt of the funds.

 How do I change my address and personal details?

 It’s very important that you keep us up to date with any changes to your address or personal details.

 Simply call into any of our branches and complete a Savings Amendment Form.
 Remember to bring your Passbook and valid photographic ID along with you.